mchion/reddit_ELT_pipeline/README.md

 ## Data Warehouse

-Our data model is simple enough and our data analyzation usage is simple enough to not need a warehouse such as BigQuery.
-A simple RDBMS database like Cloud SQL would have also sufficed.
-However, BigQuery is user-friendly and enough to
+Our data model and data analyzation usage is simple enough to not need a data warehouse as performant and scalable as BigQuery.
+A RDBMS database like Cloud SQL would have also sufficed.
+However, the ease-of-use and popularity of BigQuery, combined with tiered pricing, led us to choose it for this simple pipeline.

-- **Data Model**: One-to-Many relationship between posts and comments.
-A post can be associated with many comments, but a comment can only be associated with one post.
+- **Data Model**: Our data model consists of two tables - one for posts and another for comments - with a one-to-many relationship between posts and comments.
+In other words, a post can be associated with many comments, but a comment can only be associated with one post.
+Organizing the data this way leads to reduced

 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/schema.svg?raw=true" alt="Data Model"/>
 </p>

 ## Data Visualization

-- **Dashboard using Streamlit**: To simulate analysis, we chose to build out a dashboard that shows comments per hour.
-It also builds out how many posts were considered "complete".
-Although there are plenty of dashboard tools (Tableu, PowerBI, etc.) one can use to build a dashboard, I chose [**Streamlit**](https://streamlit.io/) because it is an all Python, open-source framework that is easy to use and super customizable.
-Most importantly, it's free to deploy and share your dashboard to the public.
-The end goal is to try to determine when a Reddit post is "done", meaning when no new comments will be added to the post in the future.
+- **Dashboard using Streamlit**: [**Streamlit**](https://streamlit.io/) is an all Python, open-source framework that is easy to get started with, free to deploy on the web, and well documented.
+It is used by many data science professionals who need to display their data to an wide ranging audience.

 - **Analysis # 1: Total comments per hour**:
+How many comments do people write per hour to the data engineering subreddit?
+This analysis aggregates hourly comment counts.
 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard1.png" width="800"/>
 </p>

 - **Analysis #2: Percentage of posts that meet time threshold**:\
 \
 Let's say you're an machine learning engineer that wants to determine when a post usually completes - in other words, when the last post was made.
+The end goal is to try to determine when a Reddit post is "done", meaning when no new comments will be added to the post in the future.

 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard3.png" width="800"/>